On the Iwasawa invariants of Kato's zeta elements for modular forms: Main results and applications

 then

 for all $g \in S_k(\overline{\rho})$. \item Assume that $p \mid a_p(f)$.
 If

 then

-for all $g \in S_k(\overline{\rho})$. \end{enumerate} \end{cor} \begin{rem} Note that mod $p$ non-vanishing of Kato's zeta elements is weaker than vanishing of $\mu$-invariants of all the above $p$-adic $L$-functions. \end{rem} \begin{rem} In the work of Skinner--Urban \cite{skinner-urban}, the ($\omega^0$-component of the) main conjecture for a large class of elliptic curves and modular forms at good ordinary primes is proved; more precisely, the main conjecture is proved under the following conditions: \begin{itemize} \item $f$ is good ordinary at $p$; \item $k \equiv 2 \pmod{p-1}$, so only $k=2$ is allowed in our setting; \item $\psi = \mathbf{1}$, so the Nebentypus is trivial; \item $i=0$, so $\mathbb{Q}_{\infty}/\mathbb{Q}$ is only considered; \item there exists a prime $\ell \neq p$ such that $ \ell \Vert N(\overline{\rho})$. \end{itemize} The second and third conditions come from the anticyclotomic input, the work of Vatsal on vanishing of anticyclotomic $\mu$-invariants \cite{vatsal-duke}.
-The second condition on weight would be removed by the work of Chida--Hsieh \cite[Remark 1 after Theorem C]{chida-hsieh-p-adic-L-functions}, but the detail is missing yet.
+for all $g \in S_k(\overline{\rho})$. \end{enumerate} \end{cor} \begin{rem} The mod $p$ non-vanishing of Kato's zeta elements is weaker than vanishing of $\mu$-invariants of all the above $p$-adic $L$-functions as mentioned before. \end{rem} \begin{rem} In the work of Skinner--Urban \cite{skinner-urban}, the ($\omega^0$-component of the) main conjecture for a large class of elliptic curves and modular forms at good ordinary primes is proved; more precisely, the main conjecture is proved under the following conditions: \begin{itemize} \item $f$ is good ordinary at $p$; \item $k \equiv 2 \pmod{p-1}$, so only $k=2$ is allowed in our setting; \item $\psi = \mathbf{1}$, so the Nebentypus is trivial; \item $r = k-1$; \item $i=0$, so $\mathbb{Q}_{\infty}/\mathbb{Q}$ is only considered; \item there exists a prime $\ell \neq p$ such that $ \ell \Vert N(\overline{\rho})$. \end{itemize} The second and third conditions come from the anticyclotomic input, the work of Vatsal on vanishing of anticyclotomic $\mu$-invariants \cite{vatsal-duke}.
+The second condition on weight would be removed by the work of Chida--Hsieh \cite[Remark 1 after Theorem C]{chida-hsieh-p-adic-L-functions}.
+The fourth condition follows from the convention of the Galois modules in the Selmer groups in \cite[$\S$1.1]{skinner-urban}.
 Note that our main theorem (Theorem \ref{thm:main-theorem}) applies without these assumptions Skinner--Urban made. \end{rem}

-\section{``Prime-to-$p$ local" Iwasawa theory}
+\section{``Prime-to-$p$ local'' Iwasawa theory}